antmicro/kenning/docs/source/kenning-api.md

 On target side, performance metrics are computed and sent back to the host using the [](runtimeprotocol-api), and later passed to report rendering.
 After the output data goes through processing in the [](runtime-api) and [](modelwrapper-api), it is compared to the ground truth in the [](dataset-api) during model evaluation.
-In the end, the results of model evaluation are passsed to report rendering.
+In the end, the results of model evaluation are passed to report rendering.

 The final report is generated as an RST file containing figures, as can be observed in the [](./sample-report).